Non-equilibrium quasi-condensates in reduced dimensions: Frequency-dependent amplification

 Following~\cite{WOUT2010}, a simple way to model this behavior is to include some frequency-dependence of the amplification on a characteristic scale $\omega_c$, e.g. by replacing the amplification coefficient $P_0$ with the differential operator $P = P_0\,[1 +\omega_c^{-1} (\omega_0 -i\partial/\partial t)]$: in this way, amplification (and then condensation) into low energy modes is favored, while it is completely suppressed above the cut-off frequency $\omega>\omega_c+\omega_0$.
 As a result, the transition point is still at $P_0^c=\gamma$, but the competition of the frequency-dependent amplification with the interaction-induced blue shift makes the condensate density to saturate at large pump powers, $|\phi|^2 = n_s\,(P_0 - P_0^c)/(P_0^c+P_0 g n_s /\omega_c)$.

-An example of Bogoliubov excitation spectrum around the spatially homogeneous, plane-wave condensate solution is shown in the right panels of Fig.\ref{fig}: while the Goldstone mode with a diffusive dispersion at low $\kk$'s is still visible, the damping rate of the Bogoliubov modes rapidly grows at large $\kk$'s.
-The momentum distribution of the excitations is obtained by adding phenomenological noise terms to the Bogoliubov equations as done in the first part of this Letter.
+An example of {the} Bogoliubov excitation spectrum {on top of a spatially homogeneous condensate} is shown in the right panels of Fig.\ref{fig}: while the Goldstone mode with a diffusive dispersion at low $\kk$'s is still visible, the damping rate of the Bogoliubov modes rapidly grows at large $\kk$'s.
+The momentum distribution of the excitations is {again} obtained by adding noise terms to the Bogoliubov equations.
 This leads to the closed expression: